AmbiML/sparrow-manifest/README.md

 The following git repositories are currently available:

 - *camkes-tool*:
-    seL4's camkes-tool repository with additions to support KataOS services
+    seL4's camkes-tool repository with additions to support CantripOS services
 - *capdl*:
-    seL4's capdl repository with addition for KataOS services and the KataOS rootserver (a replacement for capdl-loader-app that is written in Rust and supports hand-off of system resources to the KataOS MemoryManager service)
+    seL4's capdl repository with addition for CantripOS services and the CantripOS rootserver (a replacement for capdl-loader-app that is written in Rust and supports hand-off of system resources to the CantripOS MemoryManager service)
 - *kernel*:
-    seL4's kernel with drivers for Sparrow's RISC-V platform and support for reclaiming the memory used by the KataOS rootserver
+    seL4's kernel with drivers for Sparrow's RISC-V platform and support for reclaiming the memory used by the CantripOS rootserver
-- *kata*
+- *cantrip*
-    frameworks for developing in Rust, and (eventually) the KataOS system services
+    frameworks for developing in Rust, and (eventually) the CantripOS system services
 - *scripts*:
     support scripts including build-sparrow.sh

 [More software will be published as we deem it ready for sharing until eventually all of Sparrow (software and hardware designs) will be available.]

-Most KataOS Rust crates are in the *kata/apps/system/components* directory.
+Most CantripOS Rust crates are in the *cantrip/apps/system/components* directory.
-Common/shared code is in *kata-os-common*:
+Common/shared code is in *cantrip-os-common*:

 - *allocator*: a heap allocator built on the linked-list-allocator crate
 - *camkes*: support for writing CAmkES components in Rust